jasonicarter/udacity/P7_AB_Testing/README.md

 ## Experiment Design
 ### Metric Choice
 #### Invariant Metrics
+Invariant metrics should not change across experimental or control groups.

 **Number of cookies**: The number of unique cookies to view the course overview page.
 This is a population sizing metric to be split evenly between the control and the experiment group.
 It should have no direct affect on the experiment.

 **Number of clicks**: The number of unique users/students (unique cookies) that click on the "start free trial" button.
 Since this button is clicked prior to the free trial screen appearing, this event should not direct affect the experiement and is therefore used as a invariant metric.